adgan/exaroton-dc-sync/README.md

 - **bot/**: Contains the Discord bot built with `discord.js` in TypeScript, allowing server control via Discord commands.
 - **frontend/**: A Vite-React application built with TypeScript, where users can log in with Discord and enter their Exaroton API key.
 This component provides the user interface for managing the connection.
-- **backend/**: A Node.js Express API server that handles database communication with MongoDB and manages data securely.
+- **functions/**: A Firebase Functions setup that handles backend logic and database communication.

 ## Features

 - **Discord Bot**: Provides commands to control Exaroton servers directly from Discord.
 - **User Authentication**: Allows users to log in with their Discord account on the frontend.
 - **Exaroton Integration**: Enables users to link and manage their Exaroton server with their Discord account.
-- **MongoDB Database**: Stores user data, including Exaroton API keys, securely.
+- **Firebase Functions**: Handles backend logic and database communication securely.

-## Technologies
+## Stack

 - **bot/**: `discord.js`, TypeScript
 - **frontend/**: Vite, React, TypeScript, Discord OAuth2
-- **backend/**: Node.js, Express, MongoDB, TypeScript
+- **functions/**: Firebase Functions, TypeScript

 ## Setup